 - Makeup — Try on makeup virtually and buy the products you’re interested in.

 Some modes, like Makeup and Shopping, are specific to certain regions, so they might not show up on your device.
 They don’t all work brilliantly, either.
 Our very own Jimmy Westenberg tested out Bixby Vision on a Galaxy S9 and ran into a few problems.
-The Food mode worked half the time, and the translation option wasn’t great either — so just don’t expect everything to work exactly as advertised.
+The Food mode worked half the time, and the translation option wasn’t great either, so don’t expect everything to work exactly as advertised.
 Given time, the service will improve, but it can only do so if users are providing the algorithms with the data it needs to get better.

 How to access Samsung Bixby